kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_search.md

 ## kosli search

-Search for a git commit or artifact fingerprint in Kosli.
+Search for a git commit or an artifact fingerprint in Kosli.

 ### Synopsis

-Search for a git commit or artifact fingerprint in Kosli.
+Search for a git commit or an artifact fingerprint in Kosli.
 You can use short git commit or artifact fingerprint shas, but you must provide at least 5 characters.

 ```shell
 kosli search GIT-COMMIT|FINGERPRINT [flags]